-The University Hospital Wales site was chosen because of its position as a provider of specialist services including; major trauma, interventional cardiology and cardio-thoracic surgery.
-There are co-dependencies between them and vascular services.
-University Hospital Wales was selected as the chosen option for the hub by senior doctors from all three Health Boards.
+Given the range of services established at the University Hospital Wales site, its position as a specialist provider of major trauma, interventional cardiology and cardio-thoracic surgery and the co-dependencies between them and the vascular service, the preferred option for the hub was identified by senior doctors from all three Health Board providers as the University Hospital Wales, Cardiff.

-10. Where are the spokes located?
+10. Where are the proposed spokes?

-Given the need for consultant led A&E and a general surgery emergency service, the spokes for each of the areas are:
+Given the need for consultant led A&E and a general surgery emergency service, the spokes for each of the areas are proposed as:

-- Aneurin Bevan University Health Board Grange University Hospital and Royal Gwent Hospital - Cwm Taf Morgannwg University Health Board Royal Glamorgan Hospital, Llantrisant - Cardiff and Vale University Health Board Temporarily at Lakeside Wing at University Hospital of Wales with the view to eventually move to University Hospital of Llandough.
+- Aneurin Bevan University Health Board Grange University Hospital and Royal Gwent Hospital - Cwm Taf Morgannwg University Health Board Royal Glamorgan Hospital, Llantrisant - Cardiff and Vale University Health Board University Hospital if Wales and rehabilitation provided at Llandough Hospital Vale of Glamorgan.
+There is no change to services for Cardiff and the Vale residents.

-It is important to note that as patients begin their recovery and rehabilitation journey, that this will be provided from a hospital/community setting which is as close to their home as possible e.g Nevill Hall Hospital or Ysbyty Ystrad Fawr.
+It is important to note that as patients begin their recovery and rehabilitation journey, that this too will be provided from a hospital/community setting which is as close to their home as possible e.g Nevill Hall Hospital or Ysbyty Ystrad Fawr.

-11. How are vascular services delivered elsewhere in Wales?
+11. How do vascular services work elsewhere in Wales?